Configure the WEKA cluster using the WEKA Configurator

 Note: The green labels have entry fields.
 The yellow labels have read-only fields.

-Once you have set the WEKA configuration, using the arrows, select Done and press Enter.
-The wekaconfig creates the config.sh file.
+After completing the WEKA configuration, use the arrow keys to select Done and press Enter.

 config.sh output example